 Apartment Therapy is a blog that has it all.
 Created by self proclaimed apartment therapist, Maxwell Ryan, this blog offers a combination of expert advice, shopping guides, and DIY how-to’s.
 This blog also caters to a wide range of budgets, perfect for those who have just moved into their first house, and those who have a bit of extra cash.
 Our favourite category is ‘Project Ideas’ – it looks at amazing DIY projects for every room in the house – what are you waiting for?
 Have a look!

 DIY Tips is fairly self explanatory.
 This blog offers a wide range of DIY tips, tricks and maintenance guide to help you turn your house into a home you love.
 While the website may be very simplistic, the quality of the content exceeds this.
 The techniques category is great because it gives us a little more information on how to achieve our desired results!
 Get the learns in here.

-Swoon Worthy is a DIY and home inspiration blog owned by content marketer, Kimberly.
+Swoon Worthy is a DIY and home inspiration blog owned by content marketer and leading kitchen blogger, Kimberly.
 What makes this blog so great is that the initial purpose of it was to document the changes made in her Edwardian House, and now it is full of even more DIY tips, tricks and pictures of her adorable pets.
 Swoon over some of her projects here.